 - 1) Attend every class, pay attention and take notes.
 Research has shown that physical note taking reinforces learning through the process of both hearing the information and writing it down. - 2) Reread your notes DAILY or at least three times per week (not just the night before the exam) to make sure you understand what you are learning and not just memorizing (although there will be plenty of memorization required).
-As a student, research has shown you need to be spending a minimum of 2 hours studying outside of class for every hour you are in class. - 3) Understand how you learn best.
+As a student, you need to be spending a minimum of 2 hours studying outside of class for every hour you are in class. - 3) Understand how you learn best.
 Visit vark-learn.com.
-This site diagnoses your learning type and will provide you with type-specific learning strategies. - 4) Read the textbook and self-evaluate your understanding by answering end of section or questions associated with each chapter and the review questions at the end of the chapter.
-There are multiple practice questions on the courseware as well, to help you learn new terminology. - 5) Productively interact with your classmates by discussing topics or join/make a study group to help with your understanding.
+This site diagnoses your learning type and will provide you with type-specific learning strategies. - 4) Read the textbook and self-evaluate your understanding by answering end of section or questions associated with each chapter and the review questions at the end of the chapter. - 5) Productively interact with your classmates by discussing topics or join/make a study group to help with your understanding.
 Study groups are highly encouraged as teaching one another will help keep you accountable to learn the information. - 6) Complete all assignments on time and to the best of your ability. - 7) If you have tried to understand a topic, have read the textbook, but still don't "get it", please ask the instructor.
 Please use the discussion forum set up for the course so you will have a written reply to your question in one location, but you can also make an appointment to meet me on campus to discuss a topic.
 You are encouraged to seek assistance from me by scheduled appointment whenever you have questions concerning course topics.